simonjj/simple-gpu-test/README.md

 ## Finding the Underlying CUDA Details

-After the above setup you should now have access to an application with the name `cuda-explorer` running on your GPU workload profile.
+After the above setup you should now have access to the `cuda-explorer` app running on your GPU workload profile.
 This application runs an official [Nvidia image](https://hub.docker.com/r/nvidia/cuda) with the needed toolkit, libraries and runtime included to leverage CUDA.
-For our purpose of investigating the underlying workload profile host we simply run the `sleep` command.
-Next we run the `nividia-smi` tool to display the CUDA version installed on the workload profile.
+For our purpose of investigating the underlying workload profile host we simply run the `sleep` as a container "workload".
+Next we run the `nividia-smi` tool to display the CUDA driver and toolkit versions installed.

 ```
 # run the following command
 az containerapp exec -g $RG --name cuda-explorer --command nvidia-smi
 ```

 `nvidia-smi` is similar to `top` but for your GPU.
-We should see something like the following output.
+You should see similar output:

 ```
 Wed Apr 17 22:01:19 2024